 Many of our graduate students live in off-campus houses and apartments in the many neighborhoods surrounding the university.
 Public transportation and university shuttle buses make nearby communities extremely accessible to the campus.

 Please email Housing Services or call 412-268-2139 for any questions you may have regarding graduate housing.

-Carnegie Mellon University encourages students to live on campus for their entire collegiate journey, as we know that the residential experience significantly contributes to academic success, personal development, and graduating on time.
+Carnegie Mellon University encourages students to live on campus for their entire undergraduate journey, as we know that the residential experience significantly contributes to academic success, personal development, and graduating on time.
 At the same time, we recognize that some upper-class students chose to move off-campus.
 We hope the following resources will be helpful as you make your housing decisions for the next academic year.

 Make Sure You Are Asking These Questions